hanlab-ecol/BatOneHealth/README.md

 >\\\PrecipitationLag3Months<br>
 >...<br>

 Make sure that the two model objects found in the data folder of this repository are in your working directory as well as the folder containing all of the environmental data.
 This setup will help to prevent some troubleshooting problems.
+If you download all of the items in the FigShare and place them in a containing folder, the structure described above should be retained.

 ## Expected Output
 The output of the main estimatePrevalence function will be a series of rasters estimating Hendra virus prevalence for all months in the specified years.
 Depending on the model components chosen (see estimatePrevalence function and MultiScaleExample for more information), you will output rasters for estimated prevalence, rehab stress, new roost stress, and a null expectation of stress derived from roost environmental suitability.
 The output will always include estimated prevalence and the null expectation, with new roost and rehab stress rasters only created when those model components are included.